marado/yarn.social/index.md

 $ docker run -p 8000:8000 prologic/yarnd
 ```

+Pre-compiled binaries can be found on the [yarn Releases page](https://git.mills.io/yarnsocial/yarn/releases),
+and are compiled by [James Mills](https://prologic.shortcircuit.net.au) and the `*-checksums.txt.sig` can be verified
+with the GPG public key `C1F16643ADFF61B4A39EA3FEAC4C014F1440EBD6`.

-Otherwise it is recommended to clone the source code and build `yarnd`
+Otherwise if you wish to compile from source and build `yarnd` yourself
-from source.
-Be sure to have [Go](https://golang.org) installed.
+(Be sure to have [Go](https://golang.org) installed):

 ```shell
 $ git clone https://git.mills.io/yarnsocial/yarn